canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/build-pro-ami-using-packer.rst

 Create AWS Credentials
 ~~~~~~~~~~~~~~~~~~~~~~

-Follow the instructions in the *Programmatic access* section of the `IAM page for creating credentials`_
+Follow the instructions in the *Programmatic access* section of the `IAM page for creating credentials`_.
+For a list of the minimal permissions the policy the IAM User or Role will be need, refer to `IAM Required Permissions`_.

 Save your credentials, they should be similar to: